Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

-1. Democrats’ reliance on emotion
+1. Democrats’ appeal to emotion

 Democrats have decided to move things on a fast track, including likely not calling any witnesses.
 The best evidence, they maintain, is what has already been established — on video and otherwise — showing what happened before and during the Jan.
 6 storming of the Capitol.

 Their early argument was heavy on that.
-To begin the debate over the proceedings, lead impeachment manager Rep. Jamie Raskin (D-Md.) played a well-produced, 13-minute video recapping the ugly scenes of Jan.
-6. The video, which cable news and broadcast networks played in full, featured violent conduct and rhetoric, extensive vulgarity and even video of a Capitol rioter, Ashli Babbitt, being shot to death.
+To begin the debate over the proceedings, lead impeachment manager Rep. Jamie Raskin (D-Md.) played a 13-minute video recapping the ugly scenes of Jan.
+6. The video, which cable news and broadcast networks played in full, featured violent conduct and rhetoric, extensive vulgarity and even video of a Capitol rioter, Ashli Babbit, being shot to death.

 Raskin later closed by recounting his own experience during the Capitol siege, citing “a sound I will never forget: the sound of pounding on the door like a battering ram, the most haunting sound I ever heard.”
 He mentioned the deaths and many injuries that occurred that day, and officers who took their own lives in the days afterward.
 He cited an officer who was “tortured” with an American flagpole.
 Raskin, who buried his son around the time of the Capitol siege, broke up repeatedly while recounting these things.

-It was unquestionably moving, on an emotional level.
+It was unquestionably moving.

 The question before the Senate, though, isn’t about whether what happened in Jan.
-6 was bad — even historically so.
+6 was bad.
 It’s whether Trump incited it, as the impeachment article alleges.
 The 13-minute video showed some of Trump’s comments, including clips of his speech from a rally just beforehand, and his mealy-mouthed comments in the hours after it began.
-But it didn’t dwell too much on how Trump’s words might actually have fomented the scenes — either by mentioning rioters who have cited Trump’s invitation or the standard for incitement.
+But it didn’t dwell too much on how Trump might actually have fomented the scenes.

 Trump’s team countered that such emotion shouldn’t obscure the culpability question.
 Trump lawyer Bruce Castor began his remarks by commending Raskin for his presentation and personal reflection, but arguing that emotion shouldn’t define the response.